reflectoring/reflectoring.github.io/content/blog/2022/2022-07-03-getting-started-with-aws-step-functions.md

     }
 }
 ```
-This is the input to our checkout process which is composed of a `customer_id` and an array of items in the shopping cart.
+This is the input to our `checkout` process which is composed of a `customer_id` and an array of items in the shopping cart:  `cart_items`.

 1. State: `Parallel`